Italy - Factors to watch on Dec. 14

 MONTE DEI PASCHI

-The troubled Italian lender confirmed on Tuesday that the European Central Bank had rejected its request for more time to raise capital, a move that piles pressure on the Italian government to inject money into the bank.
+Troubled Italian lender Monte dei Paschi di Siena BMPS.MI said it had received an official communication from the European Central Bank on Tuesday rejecting its request for more time to raise capital.

-Credit rating agency DBRS said on Tuesday it had lowered Monte dei Paschis senior long-term rating to B (low) from B (high).
+Credit rating agency DBRS said on Tuesday it had lowered Monte dei Paschi di Siena's senior long-term rating to B (low) from B (high).

-(*) Italy's market regulator Consob is unlikely to give the bank an answer on Wednesday over its proposal to reopen its debt-to-equity swap offer, despite having received the additional information it had asked Monte dei Paschi to provide, Il Sole 24 Ore reported.

-(*) Consob is set to meet over the issue on Wednesday afternoon and also on Thursday, Il Messaggero reported adding the regulator may give an answer as early as Wednesday.

 UNICREDIT

-The bank has raised the bar for other Italian lender by announcing a radical clean-up of its balance sheet through the sale of bad loans worth 17.7 billion euros ($19 billion).
+The bank has raised the bar for other Italian banks by announcing a radical clean-up of its balance sheet through the sale of bad loans worth 17.7 billion euros ($19 billion).

-The European Central Bank has given the bank until Feb 28 to present a plan to cut non-performing loans.

 ATLANTIA